 Unlike some towns, Wailuku isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Wailuku are a mix of both white- and blue-collar jobs.
 Overall, Wailuku is a town of service providers, sales and office workers, and professionals.
-There are especially a lot of people living in Wailuku who work in office and administrative support (12.91%), sales jobs (11.43%), and food service (9.19%).
+There are especially a lot of people living in Wailuku who work in office and administrative support (11.78%), sales jobs (10.40%), and management occupations (10.09%).

 Wailuku is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.
+Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 Wailuku is an extremely ethnically-diverse town.
 The people who call Wailuku home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wailuku residents report their race to be Asian, followed by White.
 Wailuku also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.33% of the town’s residents.
-Important ancestries of people in Wailuku include Irish, Portuguese, English, and Norwegian.
+People of Hispanic or Latino origin account for 12.79% of the town’s residents.
+Important ancestries of people in Wailuku include Irish, German, Portuguese, English, and French.

 The most common language spoken in Wailuku is English.
-Other important languages spoken here include Pacific Island languages and Tagalog.
+Other important languages spoken here include Pacific Island languages and Spanish.